-10. Count the Amount of Traffic
+13. Count the Amount of Traffic

-Nowadays the amount of traffic is rarely taken into account - the Internet connection is considered unlimited almost universally.
-However, it's still not entirely unlimited: with some degree of carelessness, it's always possible to design a system generating the amount of traffic that is uncomfortable even for modern networks.
+Nowadays the amount of traffic is rarely taken into account as the Internet connection is considered unlimited almost universally.
+However, it is not entirely unlimited: with some degree of carelessness, it's always possible to design a system that generates an uncomfortable amount of traffic even for modern networks.